 Senna himself knew the significance of his performance that day: ““People later said that my win in the wet at Donington in ’93 was my greatest performance - no way!
 I had traction control!
 Ok, I didn’t make any real mistakes, but the car was so much easier to drive.
 It was a good win, sure, but, compared with Estoril ‘85, it was nothing, really.
 The champagne for sure had a special taste that day.”

 This model has been handcrafted and finished in our workshops with the co-operation and assistance of Lotus regarding original finishes, materials, archive imagery and drawings.
 The use of supremely accurate digital scanning of the original car has allowed us to perfectly recreate every detail at scale.
 Furthermore, it has undergone detailed scrutiny by both Lotus's engineering and design teams to ensure complete accuracy of representation.

-The Lotus 79 is limited to only 199 editions.
+The Lotus 97T is limited to only 199 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.

 In order for us to create your bespoke model, you will need to choose 4 extra options.
 Paint colour, interior colour, wheel style and caliper colour.

 Please complete the form and a member of our Sales Team will contact you.